slaclab/edm2pydm/docs/source/example-walk-through/stylesheets.rst

 There are many examples and a great amount of information online about different styles for different widgets.
 Whenever you want to change a style of a widget, you can simply search for **QT Stylesheet for ...
 PushButton** for example and you can copy and paste those styles thay you find online into your own ``.qss`` file.
 There are also free downloadable ``.qss`` files that others have created, with different themes.

-In the `.qss` file that we previously created, let's add some more styles for the following widgets.
-Please note that this is very basic styles that try to simulate a bit the EDM style:
+In the ``.qss`` file that we previously created, let's add some more styles for the following widgets.
+Please note that these are very basic styles that try to simulate a bit the EDM style:

 * ``PyDMPushButton``::